imdanielsp/Py-Training/README.md

 # Py-Training
 This is a Python training for developers coming form another language.
+The main point of this tutorial is to familiarize developers to Python and the Flask web framework.
+We will use Python 3 and Flask 0.10.1.

 # Training Structure